syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ## Set Geo coordinates points(center position)

-The `GeoCoordinates`(conter) property allows you view the desired area at the center on loading.
+The `GeoCoordinates`(center) property allows you view the desired area at the center on loading.
 By default, the `GeoCoordinates` value is (0,0).
 So, first parameter of the latitude value "0" and second parameter of the longitude value "0" are shown at the center.

 {% tabs %}